International Paper Company research snapshot

 Business essence

-Customers pay IP because they need reliable corrugated packaging, containerboard supply, recycling flow, design support, and logistics scale for goods that must move through physical supply chains every day.
+Customers pay IP because they need reliable corrugated packaging, containerboard supply, recycling flow, design support, and logistics scale for goods that move through physical supply chains every day.

 Moat